| SPANISHSKY.DK 23 JULY 2017 |

 Leen Seegers Jr.’s father was in Buchenwald.
 Leen himself and Jan van Kuik were transferred to the infamous Lublin-Majdanek Camp, where he apparently died according to his friends in the camp.
 Where and how the other members of the Schaap group died is unknown.

 There has, to my knowledge, not been written anything about the heroic comrades who performed the antifascist ship sabotage, which is why I decided to tell you about them, even if it is in this flawed manner.

 Our fallen combatants, the youngest of whom, Barbier, was a 22-year-old worker from The Hague and the oldest Schaap, an 44-year-old Amsterdam sailor, MAY WE NEVER FORGET THEM.

 By Evert Hoedemaker

-One day, it was winter 1938-1939, I received a call in Zaandam that I had to go directly to Amsterdam to bring Joop Schaap to Belgium, as the Amsterdam police was searching for him.
+One day—it was winter 1938-1939—I received a call in Zaandam that I had to go directly to Amsterdam to bring Joop Schaap to Belgium, as the Amsterdam police were searching for him.